 Company Detail

 It is the policy of South Tees Hospitals NHS Foundation Trust that all successful candidates who are new to the Trust who require DBS clearance for the post they have been offered, are required to pay the cost of their DBS.
 The method of payment for this is via salary deduction from your first month's pay.
 Equality, Diversity and Inclusion

-South Tees Hospitals NHS Foundation Trust is committed to promoting equality of opportunity, celebrating and valuing diversity and eliminating any form of unlawful discrimination across our workforce, ensuring our people are truly representative of the communities we serve.
-All individuals regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation are encouraged to apply for this post.
-We welcome applications from the Black and Minority Ethnic (BAME) Network; LGBT+ Network; Disability and Long-Term Health Conditions Network, Faith Network, Childless not by Choice Network and the Menopause Support Group.
-As an inclusive employer, we are here to support you.
-If you have any special requirements to help you with your application, email our team at Right to Work in the UK The Trust welcomes applications from all candidates who meet the criteria for the role.
+Everything we do is shaped by our values: Respect, Support, and Collaborate.
+At University Hospitals Tees we want our workspaces to be places where everyone feels welcome, valued and safe.
+We treat people with respect, and we celebrate the differences that make each of us unique.
+We welcome applications from everyone, no matter your age, background, race, religion, disability, sex, sexual orientation, gender identity, family circumstances or beliefs.
+We are here to support you throughout your application and at every stage of your career with us.
+We believe we work best when we collaborate, learn from each other and build teams that reflect the communities we serve.
+Supporting disabled people and people with longterm conditions We are a Disability Confident committed employer aspiring to become a lead employer in 2026.
+This means we give fair and full consideration to applicants and will offer reasonable adjustments during the recruitment process.
+If you need help with your application, or need the information in a different format, please contact our recruitment team and we will support you.
+If you have any special requirements to help you with your application, email our team at or call us on 01642 854610 Right to Work in the UK The Trust welcomes applications from all candidates who meet the criteria for the role.
 Please note that from January 2021, to work in the UK all candidates who are not UK or Republic of Ireland (RoI) nationals require sponsorship unless you have permission to work via another route.
 Non UK / RoI candidates wishing to apply can self-assess the likelihood of obtaining a Certificate of Sponsorship here Work in the UK - (.
 Please provide full and accurate details of your current immigration status on the application form.
 Your current immigration status will not be considered as part of the shortlisting or interview process.
 Please note that not everyone needs a Skilled Worker visa.
 If you are applying for a vacancy in health or adult social care, you may be eligible to apply for the Health and Care Worker visa instead.
 We are able to offer sponsorship for a Health and Care Worker or Skilled Worker visa, subject to candidate and position eligibility.
 Please review the job eligibility guidance for skilled workers here: Skilled Worker visa: Your job - ( and for the Health and Care Worker visa here: Skilled Worker visa: eligible healthcare and education jobs - ( Please note: if the job you are applying for does not meet the eligibility criteria above, we will be unable to offer you sponsorship and you will need to explore whether you may be eligible to apply for an alternative immigration route which will secure your right to work in the UK before you apply.
 If you are in the UK already on a visa, please ensure you have no restrictions that would prevent you from taking this post.
 The Trust encourages and supports all applicants to be fully vaccinated against both COVID19 and influenza.
 Please be aware, there are occasions where some vacancies may close prior to the closing date advertised.
 This will only happen where sufficient applications are received AND will be made evident on the job advert.
 Please note if you are successfully shortlisted, we will contact you via the email address that you have applied from so please ensure you check your emails regularly.
 Existing employees of South Tees NHS Foundation Trust currently on the Redeployment Register, who meet the essential criteria for this post, will be shortlisted and interviewed prior to all other applicants.
 Read Less

+Company Detail